 So instead, I agreed to meet the day after.
-In retrospective, this was not the best idea.
+In retrospect, this was not the best idea.
 I had a crazy night with girls.
 And because of that, I slept only three hours and as a result, was exhausted and sleep-deprived.

 In the end, we met in front of The Dinamo stadium.
 I expected a fully-fledged film making crew waiting for me.
-But I saw only one guy equipped with gimbal and a professional photo camera.
+But I saw only one guy equipped with a gimbal and a professional photo camera.

 I was relieved, there won’t be any pressure on my acting performance.
 The cameraman also didn’t have an exact plan on what to shoot.

 The core idea was to show a foreigner and his experience with European Games.
 So we went to fan zones and to the party zone to get some inspiration and usable footage.